 - 12. The Council aims to be as open as possible.
-However, it does not provide access to information which is personal data under FOISA or information where disclosure is prohibited by law. - 13.In some circumstances the Council will withhold information where it is exempt under FOISA.
-Where this is the case, the Council will indicate why the information has been withheld. - 14.FOISA does not cover information held by the Council 'on behalf of' someone else; for example, information held by Council members in their personal or individual capacity on our IT system. - 15.
+However, it does not provide access to information which is personal data under FOISA or information where disclosure is prohibited by law. - 13.
+In some circumstances the Council will withhold information where it is exempt under FOISA.
+Where this is the case, the Council will indicate why the information has been withheld. - 14.FOISA does not cover information held by the Council 'on behalf of' someone else; for example, information held by Council members in their personal or individual capacity on the Scottish Courts and Tribunal Service (SCTS) IT system. - 15.
 The EIRs provide a separate right of access to any environmental information we hold.
 Requests under EIRs can be made by post or email as detailed in the 'Advice and assistance' section below.